Palestinians and foreigners wait under scorching sun at the Allenby Bridge Crossing terminal, between Jordan and the West Bank, July 28, 2009.

 All told, for a Palestinian Jerusalemite, it generally takes three hours from the moment one enters the Israeli side of the bridge to the moment one exits the Jordanian bridge.
 This is more time than it takes to fly from Tel Aviv or Amman to Istanbul.
 And that is without the driving time from there to whatever the destination is in Jordan, which can be an hour or more.

 One of the reasons that Jerusalemites endure the humiliation is that the King Hussein Bridge is virtually the only viable port of entry and exit for all Palestinians wanting to travel to Jordan or onward from there, to elsewhere in the world.
-While Jerusalemites are allowed to use the Ben Gurion airport, flights are both prohibitively expensive and not frequently scheduled, and security measures there are uniquely intrusive for Palestinian Jerusalemites (see “We Are All Mikey!”).
+While Jerusalemites are allowed to use the Ben Gurion Airport, flights are both prohibitively expensive and not frequently scheduled, and security measures there are uniquely intrusive for Palestinian Jerusalemites (see “We Are All Mikey!”).

 Overcrowding